 The process is set out in Figure 1 - Cuckfield Neighbourhood Plan Process with the opportunities for local involvement highlighted in green.
-The timetable was partly dependant on the responses received to the Plan, and the number of issues to be considered by the independent examiner, and their reporting time.
+The timetable is partly dependent on the responses received to the Plan, and the number of issues to be considered by the independent examiner, and their reporting time.

-Consultation events have included an online questionnaire, a paper questionnaire, and two open day events in June 2012 where residents were able to comment on a number of options for the Plan.
+Recent consultation events have included an online questionnaire, a paper questionnaire, and two open day events in June 2012 where residents were able to comment on a number of options for the Plan.
 Further Pre Submission consultation was held in February/March 2013.
-These comments have influenced the Submission Plan.
+These comments have now influenced this Submission Plan.

-Details of the consultation have been recorded in a series of reports that are available to download from our website at www.cuckfield.gov.uk or to view the Parish Office, Queen's Hall.
+Details of the consultation to date have been recorded in a series of reports that are available to download from our website at www.cuckfieldplan.com/documents or to view the Parish Office, Queen's Hall.